 - Analyse social media traffic

 Pricing: Hootsuite offers a 30-day free trial with monthly subscriptions starting at $19.
 For more information, visit their pricing page.
+If you are looking for more better budget-friendly options, go for free Hootsuite alternatives.

 If you’re looking for a tool that is easy to navigate, looks simple, and can make your posting efforts more efficient, then Buffer is definitely worth looking into in order to managing social media.
 Once you create your account, you can choose the social networks you want to add to it.